-Physical Therapist License Defense Attorney
+Physical Therapist License Defense Attorney in Sacramento

 Physical therapists use their knowledge and experience to help their patients gain increased mobility, reduced pain, and improved overall health after an accident or injury.
 This knowledge and experience come at a price.
 It takes years of study to obtain a physical therapy license in the State of California.
 However, once licensure is obtained, the payoff is worth the effort.
 Licensed physical therapists in California can make a comfortable living putting their skills to use helping patients regain physical normalcy.